ejwillemse/BAN313/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:cd4c8c8aa5
 ## R functions to apply

 Which built in R function can we use to apply the correct statistical method?
-Use the console screen on the right to investigate the different functions by using the `?function` command.
+Use the console screen on the right to investigate the different functions through `?function` command.

 *** =instructions
 - `mean()`